-It's becoming extremely easy (and I don't think it's only good) to alter a video, and the latest developments in AI are truly impressive.
+It's becoming extremely easy (and I don't think it's just a good thing) to alter a video, and the latest developments in AI are truly impressive.

 A collaboration between giants (Stanford and Princeton Universities plus the Max Planck Institute for Informatics and Adobe) makes it possible to alter the speech in a video simply by modifying the textual transcription, and without creating the "dubbing" effect.

-In other words, the person who is speaking on video will literally change the words of his speech, also modifying the lip movements.
+In other words the person who is speaking on video will literally change the words of his speech also modifying lip movements.

-Currently the algorithm needs at least 40 minutes of video to "train" to replicate a person in a video.
+Currently the algorithm needs at least 40 minutes of film to “train” to replicate a person in a film.

 Here is a video demonstrating how the system works: